The Best Phones for Kids 2025

 With 20+ years in tech journalism, Alina writes for MSN, MTV, and CBSNews, blending safety expertise with her passion for simplifying technology.

 We adults are obsessed with our smartphones, so it only makes sense that our kids want one, too.
-But first, it's important to decide when your child is ready for a phone.
-According to the National Institute of Health, around 53% of children have a smartphone by age 11.
+But first, it's important to decide if your child is ready for a phone.
+According to the National Institute of Health, around 53% of children have a smartphone by age 11.1

 With social media and open browsers comes a lot of inappropriate content and wider access to the world (which includes friendly and malicious users alike); your child may not be ready for a smartphone phone until the age of 12 or 13.

 Ultimately, it comes down to you and your child and how you want to handle access to the internet.
-Our favorite phones for kids strike a balance between features they love with age-appropriate guardrails set by parents.
+Our favorite phones for kids strike a balance between features kids love and age-appropriate guardrails set by parents.

 Light Bulb